tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 However, USDM faces several challenges on its path to broader adoption.
 Its reliance on USDC introduces a single point of failure, limiting its interoperability and increasing systemic risks.
 Its rebasing model, while offering passive yield, introduces complications in terms of liquidity management and composability with DeFi protocols.
 Like other yield-bearing stablecoins, it is subject to securities regulations.
 The need to scale its liquidity volume and integrate more seamlessly with existing DeFi platforms is crucial for its success.

-To fully realize its potential, USDM should focus on expanding its presence across multiple blockchains, diversifying its reserves, and improving its governance structure to ensure greater decentralization and transparency.
+To fully realize its potential, USDM should focus on expanding its presence across multiple blockchains, diversifying its reserves and improving its governance structure to ensure greater decentralization and transparency.
 Moreover, integrating fiat on/off ramps could enhance its utility in cross-border payments, further differentiating it from other stablecoins.
 By addressing these key challenges, USDM can solidify its position in the stablecoin market and play a significant role in the future of digital finance.